kareemalnoaman/hashing_app/README.md

 - sha512
 - sha3_256
 - sha3_512

-The main purpose of this application is to demonstrate the use of the hashlib library in python.
-The application can store the user's username and password in a file.
-The password is stored as a hash.
-The application can also verify the user's password against the stored hash.

 ### Usage {#usage-003}
 The application can be used in two modes: generate and verify.
 The default mode is to generates hash for a user's password.